briatte/srqm/Programs/README.md

 ## `properl`

 Sets the labels of a variable to their proper capitalization, using code kindly provided by William A. Huber as an answer to a [StackOverflow question](http://stackoverflow.com/questions/12591056/capitalizing-value-labels-in-stata).
 Occasionally used for data management.

+## `repl`

+Creates a replication folder out of a do-file.
+The folder will contain the do-file, log and all plots that were assigned a `name()` in the code.
+It will also contain any file exported from the do-file, and a README file.

 ## `require`